in his pajamas, Tony finished brushing his teeth, then slid into

 describing the pavement in Heaven.
 "How wonderful and glorious,"

-Tony thought, "that even something as simple as the street is
+Tony thought, "that even something as simple and lowly as pavement, is

 Looking around, Tony saw buildings lining